j4321/tkFileBrowser/README.rst

 Changelog
 ---------

+- tkfilebrowser 2.2.1
+    * Fix ValueError in after_cancel with Python 3.6.5

 - tkfilebrowser 2.2.0
     * Use babel instead of locale in order not to change the locale globally
     * Speed up (a little) folder content display